deeenes/bioinfo-tools/README.md

     find here very nice ones by google, but I could not find any index or catalogue on the webpage itself, you see the recent ones by default which are not guaranteed to be the best ones.
+-   https://sebastiansauer.github.io/ - Dozens of great R tutorials, posts
+    about statistics and tidyverse from Sebastian Sauer.
 -   http://www.listendata.com/ - Tutorials and learning materials for R, Python, data analysis and statistics from Deepanshu Bhalla
 -   https://martinsbioblogg.wordpress.com/ - Many posts with good R examples